 I measured my brain waves and task performance on caffeine- here’s what I found

-For the past six weeks I’ve been conducting an experiment on myself.
-I’ve been taking different levels of caffeine every day, with intent of figuring out exactly how much I should take for optimal mental and physical performance.
+For the last six weeks I’ve been conducting an experiment on myself.
+I took different levels of caffeine every day, with the intent of figuring out exactly how much I should take for optimal mental and physical performance.

 I was a caffeine addict for most of my life (you can read about one strategy I used to overcome that here), so it’s only recently that I’ve started to view it as a performance enhancer, rather than a problem to get rid of.
 However, caffeine has some very well-established physical and mental benefits that I’ve been eager to reap for myself.
 The results so far have been promising.